regine/meltmodel/index.md

 support and further code improvements are available in direct collaboration with us.

-If you find a glaring error or have suggestions how the manual can be improved, please feel free to let up know via the Github Issues page for the models or via email.
+If you find errors or have suggestions how the manual (or model) can be improved, please feel free to let up know via the Github Issues page for the models or via email.

 Look at our [changelog]({{page.repo}}/tree/release_0.2/changes.md) for recent updates.